warmcat/libwebsockets/README.lwsws.md

 Configuration
 -------------

+lwsws uses JSON config files, they're pure JSON but # may be used to turn the rest of the line into a comment.

-lwsws uses JSON config files, there is a single file intended for global settings
+There is a single file intended for global settings

 /etc/lwsws/conf